-Start up your computer using the Disk Tools floppy disk or (if you have a built-in CD-ROM drive) with the CD-ROM disc that contains system software.
-(For instructions on how to start up your computer from the CD-ROM disc, see "Starting Up From a CD-ROM Disc" in the section "Initializing a Hard Disk" later in this chapter.)
-Then follow the instructions in "Repairing a Damaged Disk" later in this chapter to test your startup hard disk and repair any damage.
+Start up your computer using the Utilities floppy disk or, if you have a built-in CD-ROM drive, with the Macintosh Performa CD.
+(For instructions on how to start up your computer from the CD-ROM disc, see "Starting Up From a CD-ROM Disc" in the section "Repairing a Damaged Disk" later in this chapter.)
+Then follow the rest of the instructions on repairing a disk to test your startup hard disk and repair any damage.